Samarak99/samarak99.github.io/documentation.md

 I have given all my dedication and passion for details for this little game, and I hope you will like it.

 P.S : The mission were simplified in order for the Jury to test the full game.
-However the settings can be changed.
+However, the settings can be changed.